exa18/shell-scripting/linux/bash/README.md

 Updates all profiles with this set.
 Copies files with dot thru all users includes root.

-### Aliases
+## Aliases

-##### NO args
+#### Variables

+- SH_MSX :: sets working directory for **m**
+- SH_JPGRE :: sets default % of resize for **jpgre**
+- SH_SPIN :: sets spin sequence for progress **jpgre** and **psd2jpg**

+#### COMMON
+- ll :: same as above but as expanded
+- l :: list entires as columns and with indicator
+- l. :: list hidden (begins with dot)
+- ip :: just add colors
 - dff :: shows all SD* usage
 - dus :: shows usage for all directories on actual level
-- psd2jpg :: convert all .psd to .jpg in current folder
-- psk :: shows collected wifi passwords
-- u :: execute full update
-- findusb :: determine usb port of device

-##### with args

-- l. :: list hidden (begins with dot)
-- l :: list entires as columns and with indicator
-- ll :: same as above but as expanded
-- ip :: just add colors
+- cp :: uses rsync for copy
+- hist :: use grep phrase on .bash_history

+#### APT
 - i :: install package with yes agree on
 - I :: reinstall package
 - s :: list repos
 - S :: show given package
 - r :: remove package with yes agree on
-- e :: empty will shows all executables scripts invoked SheBang (#!), or execute
+- u :: execute full update

-- cp :: uses rsync for copy
-- hist :: use grep phrase on .bash_history
+##### GFX
+- psd2jpg :: convert all .psd to .jpg in current folder
+- jpgre :: resize all .jpg which was not scaled to given number of % width/higth // arg with number change % of resize

+#### MSX
 - m :: tizonia play content of folder given as arg // no args list entries // arg '--' list entries of folder given as second arg
 - ms :: tizonia audio search
 - ml :: tizonia audio playlist

+##### TOOLS
 - sc :: shellcheck on bash with warrnings and errors only
-- jpgre :: resize all .jpg which was not scaled to given number of % width/higth // arg with number change % of resize
 - nmap :: with prepend sudo
+- e :: empty will shows all executables scripts invoked SheBang (#!), or execute
 - tm :: change access and modification datetime with arg YYYYMMDDhhmm.
 Changes with only provided part of arg.
 - kc :: sync Keepass file local-remote with autochange detection (separate project)

-##### Variables

-- SH_MSX :: sets working directory for **m**
+- psk :: shows collected wifi passwords
-- SH_JPGRE :: sets default % of resize for **jpgre**
+- findusb :: determine usb port of device

-- SH_SPIN :: sets spin sequence for progress **jpgre** and **psd2jpg**
+#### EDITOR
+- vi :: neovim
+- mi :: micro

 ### Unbundled
 Contains full and prettified some scripts of above aliases.

 ### Convert and problem with cache
 > Source from [HERE](https://stackoverflow.com/questions/31407010/cache-resources-exhausted-imagemagick#62512452)